-The Center for Health Policy (CHP) at Columbia University School of Nursing is dedicated to training nurses in health policy methods as well as developing and disseminating knowledge that informs health policymakers at all levels.
+The Center for Health Policy (CHP) at Columbia University School of Nursing is dedicated to supporting the training of nurses in health policy methods as well as developing and disseminating knowledge that informs health policymakers at all levels.

-At the Center, students learn how advocacy and policy are integral parts of nursing, affecting not only the life of each patient, but also the practice of each nurse.
-The Center trains nurses to be experts in their field, uniquely qualified to help shape the national discussion on public health.
-Pre- and postdoctoral fellows are provided with the highest level of education, training, and mentoring.
-This prepares them for influential careers as nurse scientists and advocates, whether they find themselves working in the hospital, the university, the boardroom, or the statehouse.
+The Center provides opportunities for Columbia Nursing students in all programs to learn how advocacy and policy are integral parts of nursing, affecting not only the life of each patient, but also the practice of each nurse.
+The Center supports training of nurses to help shape the national discussion on public health.
+Within the School of Nursing and the university at large, associated pre- and postdoctoral fellows are provided with interdisciplinary mentoring in health policy research.
+This helps prepare them for influential careers as nurse scientists and advocates, whether they find themselves working in the hospital, the university the boardroom, or the statehouse.

-Faculty associated with the Center work with interdisciplinary partners at the local, state, and national levels to develop and evaluate health policy interventions to improve the health of the public.
+Faculty work with interdisciplinary partners at the local, state, and national levels to develop and evaluate health policy interventions to improve the health of the public.
 This interdisciplinary health services research broadens students’ educational experiences and expands knowledge about how health care systems work.
-The Center’s research informs policies aimed at improving the availability, affordability, safety, and effectiveness of health care nationwide.
+The Center's research informs policies aimed at improving the availability, affordability, safety, and effectiveness of health care nationwide.

 The Center’s activities include educating nurses in health policy, conducting research that informs health policy, and sponsoring events that support interdisciplinary dialogue on best practices in the implementation of various health policy initiatives.